axelerant/testimonials-widget/readme.txt

 = Notes =

+* Auto-migration from pre-2.0.0 custom table to new custom post type
+	* Company, URL and email details are attempted to be identified and placed properly
+	* Public testimonials are saved as Published.
+Non-public, are marked as Private.
+	* Ignores already imported
 * Default image size is based upon Thumbnail size in Media Settings
 * Gravatar image is configured in the Avatar section of Discussion Settings
 * When plugin is uninstalled, all data and settings are deleted